Is your home protected from all angles?

 Organic roofing is best for homeowners looking for quick repairs or cheap options to a new house.
 However, you may find the need to replace your roofing style later on.

 Slate shingles are slabs of natural rock pulled from the ground, commonly from the Northeast United States.

 The rock is durable against strong weather conditions like high winds, heavy rain, hail, or snow.
-They are fireproof and waterproof, too.
+They are fireproof waterproof, too.

 This makes slate shingles one of the strongest types of shingles in the market, lasting up to 50 years.
 Plus, many make it this long with few repairs.